 The Stanbic Bank Kenya PMI edged down to 50.6 in July of 2021 from 51 in June, indicating only a marginal improvement in operating conditions across Kenya's private sector.
 Output, new orders and employment increased, but the rates of growth weakened to three-month lows.
 On the price front, cost inflationary pressures rose to a 16-month high as tax changes resulted in a sharp uptick in purchase prices.
 Higher fuel costs and input shortages were also mentioned.
 Amid efforts to maintain profit margins, output charges were also raised to a greater extent, albeit not as quickly as input costs.
 Finally, business confidence improved to a five-month high in July, with several firms citing plans to open new branches and increase their advertising. source: Markit Economics

 Manufacturing PMI in Kenya averaged 51.69 points from 2014 until 2021, reaching an all time high of 59.10 points in October of 2020 and a record low of 34.40 points in October of 2017.
 This page provides - Kenya Manufacturing Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Kenya Stanbic Bank PMI - data, historical chart, forecasts and calendar of releases - was last updated on August of 2021.

-Manufacturing PMI in Kenya is expected to be 51.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Kenya to stand at 51.70 in 12 months time.
+Manufacturing PMI in Kenya is expected to be 53.60 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Kenya Stanbic Bank PMI is projected to trend around 53.00 points in 2022 and 54.00 points in 2023, according to our econometric models.